-If you are ready to sell your property or land in Turkey then the first thing you need to do is to use the services of a reputable agent to sell on your behalf.
+If you are ready to sell your property or land in Turkey, you need to use the services of a reputable agent.
 The chances are you may not live in Turkey so therefore you are not available for viewings etc and this can prove difficult for potential buyers who wish to buy your property in Turkey.

 When you authorise the services of an agent they will ask for relevant documents that you are indeed the owner of the property you want to sell.
 You will be asked for a copy of the Tapu (Title Deeds) to prove ownership; hopefully, the Tapu will incorporate the Iskan (which is the Building Permission or Habitation Licence) If not then a separate Iskan can be asked for.
 Once the documents are inspected and all is approved the agent will suggest a realistic market price in conjunction with what you hope to sell for.